oshank/oshank.me/index.md

 ### Actuary Exams

-  * Sitting for P in January 2020.
+  * Sitting for P in March 2020.
-  * Sitting for FM in December 2019
+  * Sitting for FM in Febuary 2020.

 ### Research